Linda LaFlamme: Career

-In 1963, Linda Rudman moved to San Francisco, where she met David LaFlamme, an Army veteran and violinist who had performed with the Utah Symphony.
-The pair formed both a romantic and musical partnership, marrying in 1964 and co-founding the band It's a Beautiful Day in 1967 with the assistance of manager Matthew Katz.
+In 1963, Linda Rudman moved to San Francisco where she met David LaFlamme, an Army veteran and violinist who had performed with the Utah Symphony.
+The pair formed a romantic and musical partnership, marrying in 1964 and co-founding the band It's a Beautiful Day in 1967 with the assistance of manager Matthew Katz.

-The band began performing in Seattle, where the LaFammes wrote "White Bird" in early 1968 while living in challenging conditions.
+The band began performing in Seattle, where the LaFlammes wrote "White Bird" in early 1968 while living in challenging conditions.
 The song became the opening track of the band’s debut album, released by Columbia Records in 1969, alongside other compositions by the LaFlammes, including "Hot Summer Day" and "Girl With No Eyes."
 The album reached No. 47 on the Billboard charts, and achieved Gold Record certification in 1972.

 Following their divorce and the recording of this seminal album, Linda LaFlamme left It’s a Beautiful Day to pursue other musical ventures.
 She founded the band Titus' Mother in St. Louis before establishing A Thought in Passing in Oakland, California, in 1972.
 A Thought in Passing performed original material composed by LaFlamme and appeared in venues such as the Opaterny Ballet Theater in Mountain View, California.
 During the late 1970s, she transitioned into composing music for theatrical productions in the San Francisco Bay Area.